omarahmed1111/pci-bus-device-control/README.md

-# pci bus device control
+# PCI bus device control
-a design for the pci bus specifically the device control circuit that controls the device will read or write or it is a slave or master this code is with verilog , the code is synthesiable on xilinix ISE
+Design for the PCI bus specifically the device control circuit that controls the device whether it is read or write or it is a slave or master.
+The code is developed with verilog.
+The code is synthesiable on xilinix ISE.